 Everybody seems to have an agenda when people come to them for advice.
 You may feel camaraderie with the people you talk to because they have the same problems.
 In some strange way, this makes you feel better talking to them knowing that you don’t have some rare kind of problem.

 Whatever you write in your journal, keep it to yourself.
 This will eliminate the self-doubt and second-guessing yourself.
 People who you have gone to for advice will not give you the solution, most likely they will tell you what you are going to do won’t work because it didn’t work for them.
 But you are not them, you are going to take a different approach.
 One that involves self-inquiry resulting in self-realization.
-This is your way back to the truth so you can see solutions like we do, and not problems like you used to.
+This is your way back to the truth so you can see solutions as we do, and not problems like you used to.

 - Who do you talk to when things fall apart? … there’s a long list of prospects but they need answers too.